 Why sustainable?
 Because I believe that we should try to be sustainable in all areas of our lives if we can.
 Of course I fall off the cart, don't we all?
 But as I pick myself up and dust myself down, I find ways to stay on.
 As a mama I need to look after myself as well as my children, that doesn't mean that I come first, more that I need to fit my needs into the picture, otherwise I am not sustainable!

-If you love to read about ways to make your life green, being creative with wool and cloth or parenting in a gentle way then you are in the right place.
+If you love to read about ways to make mindful decisions, how to embrace the seasons, being creative with wool and cloth, gardening, cooking up a storm in the kitchen or parenting in a gentle way then you are in the right place.
 I hope I can inspire you and you me.
-I started this blog as I felt the need to write.
-I had been in education or work all my life until the birth of my second child, I am now at home with my children all day every day.
-My life is very fulfilled and interesting but I needed an outlet for me.
-I wanted to share my experiences with others.
-I believe sharing experiences is so important and helps us to grow and learn, but it has been and still is hard to meet like minded people in the society that we live in today.
-Blogging is bringing the world together and making the world a smaller place.
+I believe sharing experiences is so important and helps us to grow and learn, writing online is bringing the world together and making the it a smaller place.
 It is creating a new society of people who live miles apart but who have the same beliefs and instincts about how to bring up our children and live simply to ensure the world is a good place to live for future generations.

-We parent in a gentle, loving way hoping to raise caring and compassionate children, we are home educating (you can read more about that here) and follow an autonomous route.
+We parent in a gentle, loving way hoping to raise caring and compassionate children, we home educate (you can read more about that here).
 We grow vegetables and fruit but are by no means self sufficient, we do not have enough land for that, but we do grow enough to buy very little extra in the summer months.
 I love to cook and use as local ingredients as possible, we eat seasonally no strawberries in the middle of winter here.
 I share the occasional recipe which you can find here.
-I am a vegetarian who has a chronic health condition, crohns disease, which is thankfully very much in remission.
-I exclude certain foods from my diet which is how I manage this condition, calling it chronic (which the medical profession does) seems odd to me as I have few symptoms of this potentially nasty condition.
+I am a vegetarian who has a health condition, crohns disease, which is thankfully very much in remission.
+I used to exclude certain foods from my diet which is how I managed this condition, lately I have managed to rebalance my gut and now there are only a couple of foods that are off limits.
 If I have any 'spare time' I fill it with knitting, sewing and reading which I blog about occasionally.
-Until February 2015 I referred to my children as youngest and eldest, after then they have 'blog' names Alice (youngest) and Cameron (eldest).
+Until February 2015 I referred to my children as youngest and eldest, after then I refer to Alice (youngest) and Cameron (eldest), not their real names.

 Google Friends Connect Bloglovin' Feedly Ravelry Pinterest